top of page

 2012 Bridgehouse Art, Ullapool: Portfolio Course

-Becs Boyd graduated from Moray School of Art in 2020 and is an artist and ecologist on the Black Isle.
-Her painting and sculpture often challenge narratives of human control and anthropocentrism, embracing human vulnerability in an uncertain and interconnected world.
-She won the New Highland Contemporary 4 award and has exhibited widely, including a solo show on Art North’s Projectroom 2020 and recent work selected for the Society of Scottish Artists.
-She received a Visual Artist and Craft Makers Award 2021-22.
+Becs Boyd graduated from Moray School of Art in 2020 (BA Hons First Class) and is an artist and ecologist on the Black Isle.
+Her painting and sculpture challenge narratives of human control and anthropocentrism, embracing human vulnerability in an uncertain and interconnected world.
+She won the New Highland Contemporary 4 award, was selected for the CiRCUS Graduate Associates and Society of Scottish Artists (SSA) Peer Mentorship programmes.
+Her work is in private collections across the UK from Orkney to London and has been selected for exhibitions by the SSA, Visual Arts Scotland and the Mall Galleries, London.
+She is represented by Kilmorack Gallery.
+Recent work draws on several months backpacking across the Arctic to research Sámi culture in relation to the natural environment.

 bubbles of time and space